 Now that your reasons have been firmly established or re-established, consider what makes homeschooling difficult.
 Parents must struggle with finding time to prepare for each day's lessons and often skimp on the time spent.
 Then when the children have problems or ask questions, the frustrated homeschool parent must take valuable time to research the answer while the children lose interest.
 Their disinterest often leads to discipline problems, which changes your role from teacher to disciplinarian.
 Even though preparation does initially take some time, it will, in fact, save you time later.
 There is no substitute for being prepared.

 Because of busy schedules and often having to teach more than one child, the homeschool teacher must consider grouping activities together.
 Older children can often help younger children and learn valuable skills and information at the same time.

 Do not be afraid to ask for help.
 Call the publisher and talk with someone about how a concept or skill should be taught.
 Do not suffer in silence.

 Many times it is easy to become so involved with your own problems that you forget others have the same kinds of problems.
 Encourage other home educators.
 Share ideas and lessons you have learned.
 It is more difficult to get depressed when you are constantly encouraging others.

 When you feel like cutting corners, remember that it is your child's education that will suffer in the long run.
 The seeds of planning, preparing, organizing, and determining to stick to the purpose will produce blessed benefits.

-So the next time you get frustrated and discouraged, not only re-examine your purpose but remember I Chronicles 28:20, "Be strong and of good courage, and do it: fear not, nor be dismayed: for the LORD God, even my God, will be with thee; he will not fail thee, nor forsake thee, until thou hast finished all the work for the service of the house of the LORD. "
+So the next time you get frustrated and discouraged, not only re-examine your purpose, but also remember I Chronicles 28:20, "Be strong and of good courage, and do it: fear not, nor be dismayed: for the Lord God, even my God, will be with thee; he will not fail thee, nor forsake thee, until thou hast finished all the work for the service of the house of the Lord. "